Midhun-Kanadan/Mercedes-Benz-Greener-Manufacturing/README.md

 ## Instructions for Use

-1. Clone the repository to your local machine.
-2. Install the required dependencies listed in the `requirements.txt` file.
-3. Follow the Jupyter notebook for step-by-step instructions on preprocessing, training, and prediction.
+- Follow the Jupyter notebook for step-by-step instructions on preprocessing, training, and prediction.

 ## Contributions